Teufeuleu/jspainter_remakes/README.md

 Currently it only contains jspainter files, but it is open to contributions for jsui.

 The original commit of this repo include code borrowed from official [Max documentation](https://docs.cycling74.com/max8, the [C74 forum](https://cycling74.com/forums?page=1) and the Max Discord.
-Original authors, when known, are credited, and a mention is made if the code has been modified.
+Original authors and potential editors, when known, are credited in each file.

 For supercharged alternatives to builtin objects (dial, filtergraph, function, preset...) with additionnal features and slick looks, check the [JSUI showcase](https://github.com/jamesb93/JSUI-Showcase) repo.